Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202409/index.md

     ROCm.

 -   Two new programming environments have been installed, see the next section.

+**As after previous maintenance periods, the visualisation nodes in the `lumid` partition are not yet available as they require a slightly different setup.**

 ## Major changes to the programming environments